 A word from our Studio 2 Barre instructor

 Studio 2 Barre is taught by Romy Sacks who is also one of our Pilates instructors in Mowbray.
 Below you’ll find a word from Romy on what she loves about this class.

 “I’ve been training and teaching in the Barre method for almost 10 years now and WOW!
 What a difference it has made for me, both physically and mentally!

 When introduced to this new Barre method, I was quite hesitant at first.
 How could something like Pilates, a very structured method of exercise be combined along with dance to form an energetic cardio workout?
 After trying my first class I was amazed!
 I was sweating, my entire body was shaking and, felt that my body had been worked really hard and it was lots of fun!
-The combination of the different styles of exercise, props and music were all perfectly combined into a class that left me feeling excited for the next one.
+The combination of the different styles of exercise, props, and music were all perfectly combined into a class that left me feeling excited for the next one.

 Something that really stood out for me too was that it wasn’t just about randomly throwing a few disciplines together.
 The repertoire has been very carefully thought out and the integrity of each discipline is still very much a part of the Barre method.
 The Pilates principles are still very much there, guiding you through each movement which is perfect for those of us who feel strongly about good technique during exercise.